 However, you do get a level of service at Korean hotels that you may not elsewhere.
 For example, when staying at Lotte Hotel, my Aunt realised she'd left her scarf on the airport bus, and the concierge kindly helped us call the company.
 Long story short, we got the scarf back on the same day.

-Note: it's also common in hotels in Korea (international ones as well local Korea) to have to pay to use the sauna or spa.
+Note: it's not uncommon in hotels in Korea (international ones as well local Korea) to have to pay to use the sauna or spa.
 This is the case for Grand Hyatt Jeju etc

 I'm currently still in the middle of my 10th trip to Korea, so I'll keep updating this list as and when I think of things to add!